safe-global/safe-docs/source/contracts/personal_edition.md

 ## Safe Transaction Gas Limit Estimation
 The user should set an appropriate `safeTxGas` to define the gas required by the Safe transaction, to make sure that enough gas is send by the submitter with the transaction triggering `execTransactionAndPaySubmitter`.
 For this it is necessary to estimate the gas costs of the Safe transaction.

-To correctly estimate the call to `execTransactionAndPaySubmitter` it is required to generate valid signatures for a successfull execution of this method.
-This opens up potential exploids since the user might have to sign a very high `safeTxGas` just for estimation, but the signatures used for the estimation could be used to actually execute the transaction.
+To correctly estimate the call to `execTransactionAndPaySubmitter` it is required to generate valid signatures for a successful execution of this method.
+This opens up potential exploits since the user might have to sign a very high `safeTxGas` just for estimation, but the signatures used for the estimation could be used to actually execute the transaction.

 One way to estimate Safe transaction is to use `estimateGas` and with the following parameters:
 ```